kmkamyk/Ansible-Facts-Explorer/README.md

     ```

 2.  **Prepare the Script:**
-    A placeholder script named `install.sh.txt` is included to avoid platform issues.
-You must first rename it and make it executable.
+    A placeholder file `install.sh.txt` is used to avoid platform issues.
+You must rename it and make it executable.
     ```bash
-    # Rename the file (remove the .txt extension)
+    # Rename the file to make it a shell script
     mv install.sh.txt install.sh

-    # Make the script executable
+    # Grant execute permissions
     chmod +x install.sh
     ```

-3.  **Run the script with `sudo` for each component:**
+3.  **Run the All-in-One Backend Installer:**
-    The script is designed to be run in stages.
-You can run them one by one or use the `all` command to set up all backend services at once.

-    **Option A: Recommended (All-in-one)**
+    This single command handles the entire backend stack.
+It will prompt you for your AWX configuration details.
     ```bash
-    # This single command will install postgres, nginx, and the backend.
     sudo ./install.sh all

-    # Then, you must build and deploy the frontend separately:
-    # (This requires npm to be installed on your machine)
-    npm install && npm run build
-    sudo ./install.sh frontend
     ```

-    **Option B: Step-by-step**
+    At the end of the process, an **Installation Summary** will be displayed, including the **auto-generated database password**. **Save this password in a secure location.**

+4.  **Build and Deploy the Frontend:**
+    After the backend is running, build the React application and deploy it using the script.
     ```bash
-    # 1. Install and configure PostgreSQL
-    sudo ./install.sh postgres

-    # 2. Install and configure Nginx
-    sudo ./install.sh nginx

-    # 3. Deploy the Node.js backend
-    sudo ./install.sh backend

-    # 4. Build and deploy the React frontend
+    # Install dependencies and create the production build
     npm install && npm run build

+    # Use the script to deploy the built files to Nginx
     sudo ./install.sh frontend
     ```

-4.  **Post-Installation Steps:**
-    -   After running the backend deployment, you **must** edit the environment file at `/etc/afe-api.env` to add your actual `AWX_URL` and `AWX_TOKEN`.
+    Your application should now be live and accessible via your server's IP address or hostname.

+### Script Command Reference

+The script accepts several commands to manage different parts of the application:

+-   `sudo ./install.sh all`
+    -   The recommended command for first-time setup.
+Installs and configures PostgreSQL, Nginx, and the backend API service in one go.

+-   `sudo ./install.sh frontend`
+    -   Builds the React app (if not already built) and deploys the static files to the Nginx webroot (`/app/afe`).

+-   `sudo ./install.sh postgres`
+    -   Installs and configures PostgreSQL only.
+Creates the database and a dedicated user.

+-   `sudo ./install.sh nginx`
+    -   Installs and configures Nginx as a reverse proxy for the backend and serves the frontend.

+-   `sudo ./install.sh status`
+    -   Checks and displays the current status of the `nginx` and `afe-api` systemd services.

+-   `sudo ./install.sh uninstall`
+    -   Provides a safe, interactive way to completely remove the application.
+It will stop services, delete all configuration files and application directories, and optionally remove the PostgreSQL database and user.

+*Note: The `backend` command cannot be run standalone because it relies on the auto-generated password from the `postgres` or `all` step.
+Always use `all` for the initial backend setup.*

+### Post-Installation

+-   **Configuration File**: All backend settings, including your AWX token and the generated database password, are stored in `/etc/afe-api.env`.
+You can edit this file if you need to change your configuration.
-    -   Restart the backend service after editing the file: `sudo systemctl restart afe-api.service`.
+-   **Restarting the Service**: If you manually edit the environment file, you must restart the backend service to apply the changes: `sudo systemctl restart afe-api.service`.
-    -   Populate the PostgreSQL database as described in the **Data Population Strategy** section.
+-   **Data Population**: Remember to populate your PostgreSQL database as described in the **Data Population Strategy** section.

 ## 🚀 Getting Started: Manual Installation & Setup